DevExpress-Examples/asp-net-core-dashboard-antiforgery/readme.md

 });
 ```

-1. Add the AutoValidateAntiforgeryToken attribute to custom controller.
+2. Add the AutoValidateAntiforgeryToken attribute to the custom controller.

 ```cs
 [AutoValidateAntiforgeryToken]